Filament rotation in the California L1482 cloud: Introduction

 The CMC, named after its proximity to the California Nebula, was first thought to be part of the Taurus-Auriga complex \citep[e.g.,][]{ungerechts87,herbig04,andrews08}.
 It was identified as a separate region just over a decade ago by \citet[][]{lada09}.
 They found this structure to be at a much larger distance (450~pc) compared to the nearby Taurus-Auriga (150~pc) and Perseus (240~pc) clouds. \citet[][]{lada09} noted that the CMC had a similar mass ($\sim$10$^5$~\msun) and filamentary morphology as Orion~A, both being nearby giant molecular clouds (GMCs).

 Another important similarity between the two was presented in \citet[][]{tahani2018}.
 Using Faraday rotation measurements they found that in both the CMC and Orion~A the magnetic field flips its line-of-sight direction from one side of the filament to the other.
-They interpreted these results as a possible indicator of a helical field morphology (see, e.g. \citealt{schleicher2018} for a theoretical analysis of helical magnetic fields in rotating and contracting filaments).
-However, the exact 3D magnetic field morphology in filaments (including Orion~A and the CMC) remains the subject of ongoing debate \citep[e.g.][]{heiles1987, heiles1997, matthews2000, fiege20a,fiege20b,falgarone01, hennebelle2003, schleicher2018,reissl18a,tahani2019,li_klein2019,reissl20}.
-For example, one suggested field morphology that could account for the directional flip in the field is a ``bow''-type morphology \citep[see][]{reissl18a}.
+They interpreted these results as a possible indicator of a helical field morphology on larger (cloud) scales \citep[but see below and ][for results in Orion~A]{tahani2019}.
+However, the exact 3D magnetic field morphology in filaments (including Orion~A and the CMC) remains the subject of ongoing debate \citep[e.g.][]{heiles1987, heiles1997, matthews2000, fiege20a,falgarone01, hennebelle2003,stutz16, schleicher2018,reissl18a,tahani2019,law19,law20,reissl20}.
+For example, one suggested field morphology that could account for the directional flip in the field is a ``bow''-type morphology \citep[see e.g.,][]{inoue2018,reissl18a, li_klein2019,tahani2019,gomez18}.
 However, the simultaneous detection of filament rotation may be incompatible with this particular field geometry.
 Thus, the detection of rotation in filaments may present one avenue to distinguish between plausible magnetic field geometries.
 Moreover, geometries such as helical or toroidal may play a crucial role in filament formation.
-They prevent expansion, maintaining the filamentary structure, and may also influence the formation of clumps, thereby impacting the star formation within \citep[][]{contreras13}.
+They prevent expansion, maintaining the filamentary structure, and may also influence the formation of clumps, thereby impacting the star formation within \citep[e.g.,][]{uchida91,fiege20a,fiege20b,contreras13,stutz16}.

 More broadly, the detection of rotation in filaments (see e.g. \citealt{gonzalez19} for a possible rotational signature in the Orion~A Integral Shaped Filament) presents the opportunity to address the angular momentum evolution of massive star and cluster forming systems \citep[e.g.][]{motte2017, kong19} in the presence of potentially coherent and smoothly varying magnetic fields.
+It is also essential to connect large and small scale field properties in star-forming systems, as will be facilitated in the near future with the Prime-cam instrument \citep[][]{primecam} on the Fred Young Submillimeter Telescope \citep[FYST, formerly CCAT-prime; ][]{ccat}.

 In the southeast of the CMC we find L1482, which is one of the most massive filaments in the CMC and contains about 100 YSOs \citep[][]{lada09,kong15,lada17}.
 L1482 hosts the reflection nebula NGC 1579, composed of a young stellar cluster and LkH$\alpha $ 101, the only massive (B type) star in the region \citep[e.g.,][] {herbig04,andrews08}.
 Thus the CMC is mostly unaffected by massive-star feedback.
 By scrutinizing millimeter-wave gas lines, \citet[][]{li2014} found that the filament structure is most likely coherent, presenting gas velocity gradients that they interpreted as possible inflows feeding the stellar cluster in the northern portion of L1482.